 Lumidian queries each AI model directly and measures how often your brand appears in their responses.
 No scraping, no proxies — the same APIs that power ChatGPT, Claude, Perplexity, and Gemini.

 Every model we query answers against the live web.
 Each one reaches for sources differently, so we treat them as four independent readings of what the web says about you today.
+That independence is measurable: one 2026 study found the models agree on the top-recommended brand in a category only 41.6% of the time, so tracking a single model misses most of the picture.[1]

 OpenAI